devdogio/Inventory-Pro/README.md

 ## What's included with Inventory Pro?

 #### Multiple Inventories

 #### Advanced currency system

 #### Controller support

 #### Full mobile support
+Inventory Pro works across PC, mobile, and consoles, allowing you full freedom to port games using Inventory Pro to most platforms.

 #### Crafting

 #### Restrictions
+Restrict your collections to types, weight, dragging, (un)stacking and more.
+This allows you to create a collection that can only hold consumable items, only quest items or both.

 #### Item Layouts
+Allow each item to take up a specified amount of space in your collections.
+For example, allow a shield to take up a 2x2 slot while an apple only takes a 1x1 slot.

 #### Cooldowns
+Categories can be given a cooldown, all items sharing this category will all go into cooldown when an item from this category is used.
+Of course you can override the cooldown per item.

 #### Collections
+Easily create your own collections, simply drag on a component, play with the settings in the inspector and voila.
+The skillbar uses references, and sums up the total amount of items in the inventories.

 #### Filters
+Filter collections (any window with items in it).
+For example when you create multiple inventories (which is very possible) you can filter one to only allow quest items.

 #### Vendors
+Buying and selling from vendors, such as an in-game NPC, is made easy - and with Inventory Pro, you can tweak each vendor right inside the Unity inspector.

+It doesn't get easier than that.

+#### Cleanup
+Sort, re-stack and tidy up your collections with a simlpe click of a button.
+The sorting algorithm can be tweaked to your liking to sort based on any paramter or type.

 #### Use items to restore stats

 #### Complete design included